jseyhun/Examining-Inequality-by-Flipping-Coins/README.md

 * The wealthiest person holds 5.9%
 * The top 10 wealthiest people hold 23%
-* And the top 100 wealthiest people - representing 0.1% of people - hold 55% of the entire wealth of the cohort.
+* And the top 100 wealthiest - representing 0.1% of people - hold 55% of the entire wealth of the cohort.

 # Discussion